Nanjing Massacre: Massacres of civilians

 According to Navy veteran Sho Mitani, "The Army used a trumpet sound that meant 'Kill all Chinese who run away'."
 Thousands were led away and mass-executed in an excavation known as the "Ten-Thousand-Corpse Ditch", a trench measuring about 300 m long and 5 m wide.
 Since records were not kept, estimates regarding the number of victims buried in the ditch range from 4,000 to 20,000.
-However, most scholars and historians consider the number to be more than 12,000 victims.

 The Hui people, a minority Chinese group, the majority of them Muslim, suffered as well during the massacre.
-One mosque was found destroyed and others found to be "filled with dead bodies."
+One mosque was found destroyed and others found to be "filled with dead bodies".
 Hui volunteers and imams buried over a hundred of their dead following Muslim ritual.